azaghlou/twitchemotes-dl/README.md

 ## Info :
-I created this in half an hour and this is my first Node project app ever.
+I created this in half an hour and this is my first Node app ever.
 Bugs are inevitable.

 For now all images are saved as `.gif` because I am lazy